gvwilson/thirdbit/src/talks/sdgc/index.md

   </div>
 </div>

 --

-> Can we give programmers the intellectual tools they need to ask and answer these questions?
+> Give programmers the intellectual tools they need to ask these questions
+> and distinguish credible answers from ones that are merely plausible.

 ---